-ERA Services CIC (“We”) are committed to protecting and respecting your privacy.
+ERA Services CIC, company number, 12441128 registered at Solway House Business Centre, Parkhouse Road, Carlisle CA6 4BY(“We”) are committed to protecting and respecting your privacy.

-For collecting data covered by The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), the Data Controller is Tony Peace and we are registered with the Information Commmisioner Officer (ICO).
+For collecting data covered by The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), the Data Controller is Tony Peace and we are registered with the Information Commissioner Officer (ICO), registration number ZA831080.

 The purpose of this policy is for you to understand what data we collect, why and what we do with the data.
 We aim to comply with the principles set out in Article 5 of the GDPR.
 Article 5(1) requires that personal data shall be: